Maeevick/Maeevick/README.md

 ## Favorite resources

-_I have no links with Amazon, I use it here as any other library_
+_I have no links with Amazon, I use it here as any other library._

 ### Books